 How to apply

-October 14, 2020: Applicants are notified of their match via email at 9AM PT.
+Wednesday, October 6, 2021: Applicants are notified of their match via email at 9am PT/12pm ET.
 If an applicant does not match, they are eligible to participate in a scramble with unmatched sites.

 If you would like to speak with a current or graduated fellow to learn more about the Fellowship in Complex Family Planning, please email Fellowship@SocietyFP.org.